 Carrie joined the Live Baltimore staff as the Business Relationship Manager in March 2016.
 She acts as Live Baltimore’s marketing partnership recruitment and retention lead.

-Carrie is relatively new to Baltimore, having just moved here from Indianapolis in August 2015.
+Carrie moved to Baltimore City from Indianapolis in August 2015.
 While in Indianapolis, Carrie racked up 6 years of experience in community development work.
 She has managed the Indy Land Bank while employed at the City of Indianapolis’ Department of Metropolitan Development.
 She has also worked for two Community Development Corporations as a Project Manger, overseeing home repair and weatherization programs as well as development projects.

 Carrie is originally from Pennsylvania where she earned a B.A. in Business Management and a B.S. in Marketing from Eastern University, just outside of Philadelphia.
-She currently lives in a row home in the Barclay neighborhood with her partner and their young son.
+She currently lives in a rowhome in the Mount Clare neighborhood with her young son.
 She loves exploring the city with her family and their three dogs, discovering all the unique and quirky attributes of her new city.

 Chadras joined the Live Baltimore team in fall of 2016.
 Having grown up in both Baltimore City and Baltimore County, Chadras is a proud local.